Bombkapsel 90

 Bombkapsel 90 (BK90) is the Swedish Air Force's nomenclature for a gliding stand-off submunitions dispenser, or cluster bomb, with 72 submunitions.
 It is manufactured by DaimlerChrysler Aerospace in Germany by the name of DWS 24 - Dispenser Weapon System 24 barrels.
 The BK90 is also commonly known as DWS 39 Mjölner because it was intended for use with the Saab JAS 39 Gripen.
 Later variants of the Saab 37 Viggen, specifically the AJS37, were also equipped with BK90 submunition dispensers.
 In the future it could be also integrated on the Eurofighter Typhoon.
 Its design is very similar to that of the American AGM-154 Joint Standoff Weapon.

-It had been in service with the Swedish JAS 39 Gripen aircraft, but was withdrawn after the government of Sweden decided to sign the Convention on Cluster Munitions banning the use of BK90.
+It had been in service with the Swedish JAS 39 Gripen and AJS37 Viggen aircraft, but was withdrawn after the government of Sweden decided to sign the Convention on Cluster Munitions banning the use of BK90.
 In conjunction with the LITENING targeting pod, the weapon is currently operational with the Hellenic Air Force carried both by the F-4E PI-2000 AUP and the now retired A-7E Corsair II.